DestinyRL/kanez/readme.md

 This project is a full-stack company website designed to showcase Finest Steel Nigeria’s products, services, and contact information.
 It consists of:
 	•	A static frontend built with HTML, CSS, and JavaScript
-	•	A backend service responsible for handling form submissions and server-side logic
+	•	A backend service responsible for handling databases and server-side logic